 Wednesday: Powis Castle & The Stiperstones

-Quite the finale! - The heritage town of Shrewsbury with its cobbled streets and photogenic black and white architecture.
-We begin our final walk after a look around the ruins of Haughmond Abbey on the outskirts of Shrewsbury we follow the Shropshire Way as it winds its way along the banks of the Severn into Shrewsbury where we will have our lunch in the beautiful grounds of Shrewsbury Castle.
+The heritage town of Shrewsbury with its cobbled streets and photogenic black and white architecture.
+We begin our final walk after a look around the ruins of Haughmond Abbey as we follow the Shropshire Way winding its way along the banks of the Severn into Shrewsbury where we will have our lunch in the beautiful grounds of Shrewsbury Castle.
 We have a town trail to bring to light the history and the sights of the area, before free time to explore Shrewsbury's many sights and perhaps some of the unique shops to be found in the town centre.
 Options you might want to explore include Shrewsbury Abbey, the museum and art gallery or while away time in the shops and tea shops of the town.
-4 miles (6.5km) with very little ascent.
+4 miles (6½km) with very little ascent.

 - Each holiday visits a selection of museums, historic buildings and attractions, whose entrance is optional.
-Please allow between £20 and £40 for admissions, less if you bring your National Trust car
+Please allow between £20 and £40 for admissions, less if you bring your National Trust card

 - The seven night holiday has a free day on the Monday for you to explore independently

 During your stay at Longmynd House you may enjoy visiting the following places of interest, either in your free time, or on your journey to and from Shropshire:

 The attractive small town of Church Stretton is around 10 minutes' walk away.
 After the arrival of the railway, the town grew in the Victorian and Edwardian eras and became known as 'Little Switzerland' due to the dramatic hills on both sides of the valley.
 Today the town retains its bygone charm and has a range of facilities including a variety of small shops, banks, cafés, pubs and a supermarket.